KB Prishtina: European competitions

 In the 2013–14 season, Prishtina played its first season in Europe in Balkan International Basketball League (BIBL).
 In the first season KB Prishtina took the 2nd place during the Regular Season with 11 wins and 5 losses, qualifying for the Final Four.
 They were organizers of the Final Four 2013–14 of BIBL, but they lost to Galil Gilboa 74–86 in the semifinal, and to Balkan (BUL) 73–79 in the 3rd place game.

 In the BIBL Season 2014–15, KB Prishtina won the Trophy of the for the first time Balkan International Basketball League, KB Prishtina faced in the Quarterfinals SCM Craiova they won first away in Romania 73−77 and then at home in Prishtina 70−98 to progress in the Semifinals off this Tournament.
 In the Semifinals KB Prishtina faced KK Kožuv from Macedonia yet again in this Tournament.
 At home Prishtina surprised Kožuv and beat them deservedly 85–61 at home in Pristina especially Edin Bavčić scored 25 points in this Match and Dardan Berisha with six assist points helped Prishtina massively at this stage.
 Away in Kožuv they lost 86-80 but it was enough to qualify for their first ever Finals in the Balkan International Basketball League.
 In the finals they meet BC Rilski Sportist they won both matches against BC Rilski Sportist first in Prishtina 74–72, and second in Bulgaria 80–71, to win the Trophy in this Campaign.
 Being the only Basketball Club from Kosovo to achieve this feet so far.
 In 20 matches KB Prishtina achieved 13 wins and only seven losses in the process.
 But in the next BIBL season 2015–16, KB Prishtina would compete again in the Balkan International Basketball League where they faced in the first round KK Kožuv KK Mornar Bar and BC Beroe.
 In this round KB Prishtina won 4 Matches and progressed deservedly in the next Round.

 In the 2015–16 season, KB Prishtina played in FIBA Europe Cup for the first time.
 They failed to qualify for the next round with two wins and sour losses in the Group Stage.

 In the FIBA Europe Cup 2016–17 KB Prishtina faced in the first round Enisey BC Rilski Sportist and Demir İnşaat Büyükçekmece.
 KB Prishtina did improve in their performances, especially at home.
-Their only win was a 87–80 at home against Enisey—not enough for KB Prishtina to progress in the next round.
+Their only win was an 87–80 at home against Enisey—not enough for KB Prishtina to progress in the next round.